niuus/Snes9xRX/README.md

 Before loading Snes9x RX, connect your Xbox 360 wired controller.
 If the other USB port is populated (example: USB HDD, flash drive, DualShock 3) it should work the moment you start a game.
-For manual detection, when you're at the main screen (Choose a game), click on the emulator logo at the corner and check the status info at the bottom, to confirm detection.
+For manual detection, when you're at the main screen (Choose Game), click on the emulator logo at the corner and check the status info at the bottom, to confirm detection.
+The same can be achieved by opening the Credits section inside "Settings".

 Remember, the controller only works when in-game.
 You can swap your player/port number by simply pressing on the Xbox Guide button.